CWAA Services for Faculty and Staff

 But what is the best way to do that?

 Sending an email in the beginning of the course and before midterms/finals or posting our flyer in your office and referring directly to it can remind students about our services.
 It is helpful to emphasize that everyone uses the CWAA.

 An important message for students is that tutoring is not simply for struggling students, but even students who want to go from a B+ to an A.

 The CWAA manages, trains, and supervises the Writing Fellows program.
 This program pairs exceptional writing students with professors as an additional support in the classroom.
-For more information, please visit Writing Fellows Program or reach-out to Devon Sprague.
+For more information, please visit the Writing Fellows Program or reach out to Devon Deery.

 Want to Collaborate?

 We can't do it without you!
-Please reach-out to Devon Deery about potential ideas and future programming.
-Our community is exceptional, and we believe that relationship-building is key to all of our success.
+Please reach out to Devon Deery about potential ideas and future programming.
+Our community is exceptional, and we believe that relationship-building is key to all our success.